 Few strategic PR campaigns exist today without a robust social media component.
 Staying “social” is such a powerful part of B2B PR success that we felt it was time for a fresh look at some tricks of the trade.
 The key is to start with solid content based on in-depth knowledge of your target audience.

-Break the boring.
 B2B PR need not be dull!
 You can take niche subject matter and enliven it with fresh descriptions, links to pop culture and a wink-wink self-awareness that will help connect with receptive prospects.
-Don’t just do a survey, turn the results into a data visualization, consider posts on visual platforms like Pinterest or Flickr, share it on Twitter and in your next email blast.
+Don’t just do a survey.
+Turn the results into a data visualization, consider posts on visual platforms like Pinterest or Flickr, share it on Twitter and in your next email blast.
 Initiate a trade contest with user-generated content – and leverage the results for other relevant posts.